mikedilger/nostr-next/what_can_breaking_get_us.md

 If the cryptography changed from secp256k1 to ed25519, all current nostr identities would not be usable.

-This would be a complete start over, not just a hard fork.
+This would be a complete start over.

 Every other break listed in this post could be done as well to no additional detriment (save for reuse of some existing code) because we would be starting over.